top of page

 Founding the Jesuits

 While at the University of Paris, Ignatius surrounded himself by likeminded men who wanted to serve God.
-Six men—Alfonso Salmeron, Diego Laynez, Nicholas Bobadilla, Simão Rodrigues, Francis Xavier, and Peter Faber—joined Ignatius is taking vows for their lifelong mission.
+Six men—Alfonso Salmeron, Diego Laynez, Nicholas Bobadilla, Simão Rodrigues, Francis Xavier, and Peter Faber—joined Ignatius in taking vows for their lifelong mission.

 Ignatius died in 1556, when he was 64 years old.
 In 1609, Pope Paul V beatified Ignatius, and Pope Gregory XV canonized Saint Ignatius of Loyola on 12 March 1622.
 His feast is celebrated on July 31, the day that he died.